-Lower water consumption • Less time and work for maintenance • Little or no lawn mowing (saves energy) • Take full advantage of rainfall • When water restrictions are implemented, Xeriscape plants tend to survive.
+Lower water consumption • Less maintenance • Little or no lawn mowing (saves energy) • Take full advantage of rainfall • When water restrictions are implemented, Xeriscape plants tend to survive.

-The HRCA, Arapahoe Acres Nursery and Centennial Water and Sanitation District, worked together to develop the Xeriscape Demonstration Garden at the Recreation Center at Eastridge to educate the Highlands Ranch community about Xeriscape.
-The installation of the Xeriscape Garden was a team effort between Arapahoe Acres Nursery and Grandview Landscaping, and is divided into four zones, each highlighting a different level of Xeriscape plant.
-Every zone includes drought tolerant annuals, perennials, shrubs and grasses that homeowners can find at any garden center (eventually every plant will be labeled).
+The HRCA, Arapahoe Acres Nursery, and Centennial Water and Sanitation District, worked together to develop the Xeriscape Demonstration Garden at the Recreation Center at Eastridge.
+The garden is divided into four zones, each highlighting a different level of Xeriscape plant.
+Every zone includes drought tolerant annuals, perennials, shrubs and grasses which homeowners can find at local garden centers.
 The garden also includes three examples of drought tolerant turf and one area of traditional bluegrass, allowing homeowners to compare the “look”.